-The examiners are to be asked to give their opinions in the same order as questioning occurred.
+The examiners are to be asked to give their opinions in the same order as the questioning occurred.
 All examiners must provide their opinion before a final decision is made.

 If the outcome of the first vote does not result in a decision, the chair will allow for further discussion and attempt to reach a decision.
-Only in cases where a decision cannot be reached in a reasonable time will the student be informed and matter referred to the Dean FGSR, who will determine the appropriate course of action.
-Please consult the Associate chair for graduate studies in such cases.
+Only in cases where a decision cannot be reached in a reasonable time will the student be informed and matter referred to the Dean GPS, who will determine the appropriate course of action.
+Please consult the Associate Dean Graduate Students in such cases.